 I prefer to keep this recipe super simple with the least ingredients.

 Besan: There is fine and coarse besan flour available at Indian grocery stores.
-The coarse besan might be labelled as Ladoo Besan.
+The coarse besan might be labeled as Ladoo Besan.
 I use the Ladoo Besan.
 It adds a slight crunch with the coarse flour.

 You can use normal fine besan as well, which gives a melt-in-the-mouth feeling.
 Some people add 1-2 tablespoons of sooji (rava/semolina) per cup of besan to add a little crunch to the ladoo.

 Ghee: I prefer to use homemade ghee when making sweets.
-Store bought ghee works just as great.
+Store-bought ghee works just as great.

 Optional add-ons: